Desarrollos-Web-Urquiza/black-telephone/README.md

 After that you can see the index page.

-Go to the "Informes" section to see the reports and "Estad�sticas" to see the statistics.
+Go to the "Informes" section to see the reports and "Estadisticas" to see the statistics.

 Go to the "Llamadas" section for use the calls system.